Fin field-effect transistor: Commercialization

 The industry's first 25 nanometer transistor operating on just 0.7 volts was demonstrated in December 2002 by TSMC.
 The "Omega FinFET" design, named after the similarity between the Greek letter "Omega" and the shape in which the gate wraps around the source/drain structure, has a gate delay of just 0.39 picosecond (ps) for the N-type transistor and 0.88 ps for the P-type.

-In 2004, Samsung demonstrated a "Bulk FinFET" design, which made it possible to mass-produce FinFET devices.
-They demonstrated dynamic random-access memory (DRAM) manufactured with a 90 nm Bulk FinFET process.
+In 2004, Samsung demonstrated a "bulk FinFET" design, which made it possible to mass-produce FinFET devices.
+They demonstrated dynamic random-access memory (DRAM) manufactured with a 90 nm bulk FinFET process.

 In 2011, Intel demonstrated tri-gate transistors, where the gate surrounds the channel on three sides, allowing for increased energy efficiency and lower gate delay—and thus greater performance—over planar transistors.

 Commercially produced chips at 22 nm and below have generally utilised FinFET gate designs (but planar processes do exist down to 18 nm, with 12 nm in development).
 Intel's tri-gate variant were announced at 22 nm in 2011 for its Ivy Bridge microarchitecture.
 These devices shipped from 2012 onwards.
 From 2014 onwards, at 14 nm (or 16 nm) major foundries (TSMC, Samsung, GlobalFoundries) utilised FinFET designs.

 In 2013, SK Hynix began commercial mass-production of a 16 nm process, TSMC began production of a 16 nm FinFET process, and Samsung Electronics began production of a 10 nm process.
 TSMC began production of a 7 nm process in 2017, and Samsung began production of a 5 nm process in 2018.
 In 2019, Samsung announced plans for the commercial production of a 3 nm GAAFET process by 2021.
+FD-SOI (fully depleted silicon on insulator) has been seen as a potential low cost alternative to FinFETs.

 Commercial production of nanoelectronic FinFET semiconductor memory began in the 2010s.
 In 2013, SK Hynix began mass-production of 16 nm NAND flash memory, and Samsung Electronics began production of 10 nm multi-level cell (MLC) NAND flash memory.
 In 2017, TSMC began production of SRAM memory using a 7 nm process.